 A highlight of my second visit to New Orleans was a relaxing walk through the Sydney and Walda Besthoff Sculpture Garden.

-Located adjacent to the New Orleans Museum of Art, and free to visit seven days a week, the garden features works of art by 20th and 21st-century artists.
+Located adjacent to the New Orleans Museum of Art and free to visit seven days a week, the garden features art by 20th and 21st-century artists.

-Soon after my visit, a six-acre, $15 million expansion was completed, effectively doubling the size of the Sculpture Garden and creating space for an additional 26 works of art to be displayed.
+Soon after my visit, a six-acre, $15 million expansion was completed, effectively doubling the Sculpture Garden's size and creating space for an additional 26 works of art to be displayed.

 Re-visiting the sculpture garden is high on my list of fun things to do the next time I'm in town.